 1. Failure to meet expected enrolment goals overall or at a particular trial site 2.
 The sponsor decides to discontinue the further development of the investigational products 3.
-Deviation from GCP, or the CTP or the contract with BI impairing the appropriate conduct of the trial 4.
+Deviation from GCP, or the CTP, or the contract with BI impairing the appropriate conduct of the trial 4.
 New toxicological findings, serious adverse events, or any safety information invalidating the earlier positive benefit-risk-assessment (see Section [3.3.4.1](#)) 5.
-More than 50% of the subjects show drug-related and clinically relevant adverse events of CTCAE grade 2 or grade 3 severity (except for grade 2 headache), or if at least one drug-related serious adverse event is reported
+More than 50% of the subjects show drug-related and clinically relevant adverse events of CTCAE grade 2 or 3 severity, or if more than two subjects have drug-related severe non-serious adverse events, or if at least one drug-related serious adverse event is reported